sphinxteam/tramp/docs/README.md

 # Building docs

-We use Sphinx for generating the reference documentation for TRAMP.
+We use Sphinx for generating the reference documentation for Tree-AMP.

 ## Instructions

-In addition to installing TRAMP and its dependencies, install the Python packages need to build the documentation by entering:
+In addition to installing Tree-AMP and its dependencies, install the Python packages need to build the documentation by entering:

     pip install -r requirements.txt